szimszon/filecatalog/README.md

 # filecatalog

-It's a file catalog written in python
+It's a filesystem catalog written in python

-It is slow has only has cli mode :-o
+It is slow and has only cli mode :-o

 * it parses tar(.gz,.bz2) archives too...